Deadbeat (TV series): Reception

-On Rotten Tomatoes, the first season received a score of 80% based on 10 reviews.
+On review aggregator website Rotten Tomatoes, the first season received a score of 80% based on 10 reviews with an average rating of 5.5/10.
 The site's critical consensus states, "Deadbeat aims low and scores high thanks to its promising, crass comedy and willingness to indulge in the bizarre."

 International broadcasters

 In Australia, the series premiered on April 15, 2015 on The Comedy Channel.
 In India the show premiered on July 8, 2015 on Comedy Central India.
 In Spain the show was broadcast by Comedy Central Spain.
 In Canada the show is on the streaming service Crave TV.

 Home media

 In 2014, Season 1 was released on DVD exclusively through Target.